PranaliSawant1211/Online-Adaptive-Assessment-Platform/README.md

 # Online Adaptive Assessment Platform

 An intelligent platform built using Flask that delivers an adaptive assessment experience.
 The platform dynamically adjusts question difficulty based on user performance, ensuring a personalized and engaging testing process.
+The platform also incorporates a **Decision Tree** model for question selection, optimizing the assessment experience.

 ## 🚀 Features